UWB-Adv-Data-Vis/Twitter-shiny/README.md

 At this point, save the file, write a commit message and ***commit***.

+Next delete the previous code so you can write your own, save the file, write a commit message and ***commit***.

 ## Loading twitter data

 For this assignment, you will have the option of authorizing a twitter account through `rtweet` to gather real-time data or use pre-loaded data to build your dashboard.